 Back End developers saved a good amount of time due to the help that I provided on this phase.
 We successfully delivered the first scope of the project, which was the Contact us section.

-Our solution was all about managing your account easier and accessible.
-Next steps, new features and functionality integrations.
+Our solution was all about allowing the customer to easily manage their account and making it accessible to all devices.
+Next steps: New features and functionality integrations.